projecttacoma/measure-repository/app/README.md

 <img src="./static/repository-options.png" alt="Screenshot of repository options" width="75"/>

 ### Viewing
--	Measure: Resource details include options to see the JSON, Data Requirements, or Dependencies.
+-	Measure: Resource details show the JSON as well as options to see the Narrative, Data Requirements, and Dependencies, if they exist.
--	Library: Resource details include options to see the JSON or Narrative.
+-	Library: Resource details show the JSON as well as options to see the ELM, CQL, Narrative, Data Requirements, and Dependencies, if they exist.
 -	Drafting: Both resource views allow the user to create a draft from the artifact.
-This action copies the existing artifact and any children it owns to the draft Authoring space with an incremented version to logically differentiate it from the original artifact.
+This action copies the existing artifact and any children it owns to the draft Authoring space with a draft status and an incremented version to logically differentiate it from the original artifact.
+See the [draft operation specification](https://build.fhir.org/ig/HL7/cqf-measures/measure-repository-service.html#draft).

 ### Reviewing
 Reviewing a resource provides options for viewing existing comments on the resource or adding a new comment.
 (Note: this is currently partially implemented and requires updates for viewing comments.)